gabrielTettamanti/React-Django-Phyton/README.md

 # React-Django-Phyton
-This is my first attempt to make a website using Phyton with the framework Django in the backend and React in the frontend
+This is my first attempt to make a website using React in the frontend and Phyton with the framework Django in the backend.